About Us

 Career Shift from Engineering to Software Sales

-Applying the Business, Shipbuilding, and Engineering Experience
+Applying the Engineering, Shipbuilding, and Sales Experience

 East Coast Naval Architect Marine Engineer South Carolina Barge Construction Expertise